Undefined8/Rock-Paper-Scissors/README.md

-# Rock-Paper-Scissors

-## RPS Game on the BlockChain
+# RPS Game on the BlockChain
 2 players bet the same amount of Ethereum into a prize pool and play Rock Paper Scissors.
 Winner gets the prize pool.

 ## Rock Paper Scissors